HenriBranken/Advent_of_Code_2017_python_3/README.md

-Acknowledgements are due to Michael Gilliland @ https://www.youtube.com/channel/UCnw33kRSHT8736gwEERDswA as well as Quint Daenen @ http://quint.ulyssis.be/content/AdventOfCode17 for shedding light on solving: day_13 and day_23.
+Acknowledgements are due to Michael Gilliland @ https://www.youtube.com/channel/UCnw33kRSHT8736gwEERDswA as well as Quint Daenen @ http://quint.ulyssis.be/content/AdventOfCode17 for giving me insight on solving: day_13, day_23, and day_24.

 A heartfelt thank you also to Willie le Grange who first introduced me to AoC in mid December 2017.